Get a FREE Quote (No Obligation)

 Rosin is a solid resin derived from the oleo-resin (crude turpentine) exuded by various species of pine tree.
 Rosin is extracted by heating the oleo-resin to vaporise the essential oils (spirit of turpentine), or through a naphtha solvent process.
-Rosin is mainly produced in Indonesia, northern Vietnam and southern China, but the US, Mexico and France are also producers.
+Rosin is mainly produced in Portugal and Brazil but Indonesia, northern Vietnam, southern China, the US, Mexico and France are also producers.

 Rosin is sold as a semi-transparent solid ranging in colour from yellow to black and has a faint odour of pine.
-The commercial grades range from A (the darkest) to N (extra pale), through to superior W (window glass) and WW (water-white).
+The commercial grades range from A (the darkest) to K (yellow red), M (yellow brown) and N (deep yellow), through to superior WG (“Window Glass”, yellow) and WW (“Water White”, slight yellow).
 Rosin is brittle and easily crumbled at room temperature, but melts at around 100-120 °C and is highly flammable.
 Rosin dissolves in alcohol, benzene, chloroform and ether.
 It is also soluble in spirit of turpentine and turpentine substitute.

-Rosin is mainly used as a glazing agent.
-The Beverages industry uses a closely related product, Glycerol Esters of Wood Rosins (E445), as an emulsifier in soda and other soft drinks.
+A substance related to Rosin, Glycerol Esters of Wood Rosin (E445), is used as a glazing agent on the surface of citrus fruit.
+The Beverages industry uses E445 as an emulsifier in cloudy alcoholic and soft drinks.

 Rosin and its derivatives are used as glazing agents for medicines, enteric coatings, and films for tablets and capsules.
 Rosin is also an ingredient in adhesive plasters, emollients and ointments (e.g. creams for treating nappy rash, haemorrhoids, blisters, cold sores and warts).